Dimland/masa-exam_ianovskii/README.md

 8. **What is the correct pair of a protocol and the port for secure HTTP communication?** *=> 2 points*
  - [ ] HTTP:80
  - [ ] HTTPS:80
- - [ ] HTTPS:443
+ - [V] HTTPS:443
  - [ ] HTTP:443

 9. **What is a trigger?** *=> 2 points*
- - [ ] Trigger is a piece of code executed by the database engine whenever some action is performed on a database object like tables, view, etc.
+ - [V] Trigger is a piece of code executed by the database engine whenever some action is performed on a database object like tables, view, etc.
  - [ ] Trigger is a method that is called JS/TS environment whenever a certain event is fired to complete an asynchronous code execution
  - [ ] Trigger is a processing being performed right after the merge of a code to main branch in order to run a build for the system
  - [ ] Trigger is the mechanism by which the router is sending its data to the controller in nodejs server

 10. **Why would you use the JWT token? (more than a single answer can be selected)** *=> 2 points*
  - [ ] JWT tokens are encrypted
- - [ ] It's a more secure way of handling authentication and authorization data than username and password
+ - [V] It's a more secure way of handling authentication and authorization data than username and password
- - [ ] JWT tokens are signed and this signature can be verified uniquely
+ - [V] JWT tokens are signed and this signature can be verified uniquely
  - [ ] All answers are correct

 ## Section B: Please, explain the following terms the best way you can *=> 22 points*